HaoChenga/HaoChenga/README.md

 ### 👋 see there
-* 👋 Hi, i'm now a research assitant at ZheJiang university
+* 👋 Hi, i'm now a research assistant at ZheJiang university
 * 🙋 My research interests mainly include robotics, 3D vison

 <!--